christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ## Several Pre-Processing Techniques

 Several pre-processing techniques will be adapted in order to generate a *PQ mesh* with *planar faces*.
 The technique will be used depending on the surface type.
-Translational surfaces is an easy and fast algorithm.
+Translation surfaces is an easy and fast algorithm.
 However architecture free-form surfaces with high curvature, requires more complex algorithm to generate *PQ meshes*.

-### Translational Surfaces
+### Translation Surfaces

-Translational surfaces are limited and easy to generate.
+Translation surfaces are limited and easy to generate.
 The quads generated are 100% the proof that it is generated thru a set of parallel vectors which results a planar face.
-In addition to that they are homogeneous because adding the same length vector as a constaint leads to have evenly spaces faces and reduce the variance.
+In addition to that they are homogeneous because adding the same length vector as a constraint leads to have evenly spaces faces and reduce the variance.
 If the sectional curves are plane and the vectors are parallel having the same length the result will respond to the design principle of a translation surface.
 Assuming that one direction of the quad mesh net to be the sectional curve, two design principle can appear:

 * The row of longitudinal sectional curves form parallel vectors.
 * The row of lateral sectional curves form parallel vectors.